eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 ## Reference Types

 There are two reference types: immutable references and mutable references.
-Every reference type has two type parameters: the type of the thing they point to, and the _region_ the reference is in.
+Both reference types have two type parameters: the type of the thing they point to, and the _region_ the reference is in.
 A region is like a type tag that is used by the compiler to preserve the linearity guarantees.